DIY webpage design

 After all of this work, you will likely want to know what this page even looks like and whether it works properly.
 Open a new window or a new tab in your Web browser.
 Click “File,” followed by “Open.”
 Locate the file that you just saved and double-click it.
 It should appear as a Web page in your browser.

 Because it is a basic file, it should only appear as a white page with nothing more than whatever you put between the body tags.
-However, this is just the first step into creating something new and more advanced in your ongoing journey to do-it-yourself Web page design.
+However, this is just the first step into creating something new and more advanced in your ongoing journey to DIY webpage design.